InMoment/inmoment-sdk-ios/README.md

 ## System Requirements

-- **Xcode 8.2.1** and **Swift 3.0.2**.
+- **Xcode 8.2.1** and **Swift 3.1**.
 Apps that include this framework may not build properly if newer or older versions of Xcode or Swift are used.
+If you need to target Seift 3.0.2, please use one of our 1.0.x releases.
 If you need to target Swift 2.2, please use one of our **0.4.x** releases.
 - Apps must require **iOS 8.0** or later.

 ## Usage